olleholmgren/mildew-detection/README.md

 1. Open a new terminal and <code>pip3 install -r requirements.txt</code>

 1. In the terminal type <code>pip3 install jupyter</code>
+jupyter notebook --NotebookApp.token='' --NotebookApp.password=''

-1. In the terminal type <code>jupyter notebook --NotebookApp.token='' --NotebookApp.password=''</code> to start the jupyter server.
+1. In the terminal type <code></code> to start the jupyter server.

 1. Open port 8888 preview or browser